roboticboyer/ESP8266_Multi_LEDs_WebSocket/README.md

-# ESP8266_Multi_LEDs_WebSocket
+# ESP8266 Multi LEDs WebSocket
-ESP8266 Example of a webpage with LEDs and Bottons managed by WebSocket
+Example of a webpage with LEDs and Bottons managed by WebSocket on ESP8266

 This is the draft version